psantos9/leanix-custom-report-tutorial-04/TUTORIAL.md

 }
 ```

-In order to take a peek at the application list that fetch from our workspace, we'll change the **body** tag of our *index.html* file as follows:
+In order to take a peek at the application list that is being fetch from our workspace, we'll change the **body** tag of our *index.html* file as follows:

 ```html
   <body x-data="initializeContext()" x-init="initializeReport()">